jiangcongtao/xml2csv/README.md

 - **Nested repeating groups**: If the row element contains nested repeating groups, the script expands rows across those groups (cartesian expansion).
 If a nested repeating group is missing, related columns are blank (i.e., the base row is still emitted).
 - **Header**: The CSV header is the union of all encountered scalar leaf field names across all rows (and across all inputs when merging), in encounter order: container fields first, then row-level, then deeper nested fields.
 - **Column naming**: By default a column is named by its leaf tag.
 On collision, a dotted path (e.g., `parent.child.leaf`) is used; on further collision, numeric suffixes are appended.
+- **Column listing/selection**: You can list the columns that would be generated without writing CSVs.
+You can also restrict output to a subset of columns; missing columns are ignored with a warning, and the requested order is preserved.

 ## Examples